devanshi-bhatevara/C-13Features/README.md

 - ✅ **.NET SDK 9 Preview** or higher
   Make sure you’ve installed the preview version of .NET 9 from the official [.NET downloads](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) page.
+  Also for a few features you may require .NET 9 preview version

 - ✅ **Visual Studio 2022/2025 Preview**
   With support for .NET 9 and C# 13 (ensure `.NET 9` is selected during installation via the Visual Studio Installer).